researchlead-generation

 FlagDefaultDescription

---keyword, -krequiredKeyword to search (repeatable)
+--keyword, -krequiredKeyword to search (can be repeated for multiple keywords)

 --output, -ojsonOutput format: json, csv, summary